-The science mission places high demand on the LSST’s ability to rapidly and accurately detect and classify varying and transient objects and to achieve a low false alarm rate.
-Given the very high data volume produced by the LSST, the corresponding large number of detections in each image (up to one million objects detected per image), as well as the likelihood of discovering entirely new classes of transients, the LSST will not be able to rely on traditional labor-intensive validation of detections, classifications, and alerts.
+The science mission places high demand on Rubin Observatory's ability to rapidly and accurately detect and classify varying and transient objects and to achieve a low false alarm rate.
+Given the very high data volume produced by Rubin Observatory, the corresponding large number of detections in each image (up to one million objects detected per image), as well as the likelihood of discovering entirely new classes of transients, Rubin Observatory will not be able to rely on traditional labor-intensive validation of detections, classifications, and alerts.
 To achieve the levels of accuracy required, new algorithms for detection and classification must be created, as well as innovative automated techniques for alert filtering and validation.

-One of the LSST’s science missions is to catalog the population of solar system objects, with a particular focus on potentially hazardous objects.
-Due to the depth of LSST’s images, about 300 solar system objects per square degree will be detected near the ecliptic.
-The LSST's path across the sky is not optimized solely for tracking solar system objects, so this dense swarm of objects must be reliably tracked through considerable gaps in time.
+One of Rubin Observatory science missions is to catalog the population of solar system objects, with a particular focus on potentially hazardous objects.
+Due to the depth of Rubin Observatory images, about 300 solar system objects per square degree will be detected near the ecliptic.
+Rubin Observatory's path across the sky is not optimized solely for tracking solar system objects, so this dense swarm of objects must be reliably tracked through considerable gaps in time.
 Scalable algorithms that minimize incorrect associations between detections at different times must be developed.

-The LSST Science Requirements Document (SRD) requires a level of photometric (intensity data) accuracy and precision that may be difficult to achieve over the entire sky, particularly since the LSST will be operating in a wide variety of seeing, sky brightness, and degradation due to atmospheric conditions.
+The Rubin Observatory Observatory Science Requirements Document (SRD) requires a level of photometric (intensity data) accuracy and precision that may be difficult to achieve over the entire sky, particularly since Ruin Observatory will be operating in a wide variety of seeing, sky brightness, and degradation due to atmospheric conditions.
 To achieve this requires a thoroughly tested calibration procedure and associated image processing pipeline.
 In addition to the point-source requirements in the SRD, accurate photometric redshifts require precision photometry for spatially extended objects.

-Most objects that will be used for dark matter and dark energy science are too faint to be usefully measured in a single LSST exposure.
-Instead, the LSST must detect and measure the properties of objects combining information from multiple exposures of the same region of sky (image stacks).
+Most objects that will be used for dark matter and dark energy science are too faint to be usefully measured in a single Rubin Observatory exposure.
+Instead, Rubin Observatory must detect and measure the properties of objects combining information from multiple exposures of the same region of sky (image stacks).
 Weak lensing galaxy shape measurements are particularly vulnerable to systematic effects introduced by errors in determining the local point-spread function (PSF), a measure of how innate characteristics of the imaging system affect the image.
 These systematic effects must be minimized.
 Exposures may vary significantly in their signal-to-noise and PSF quality, and defining how to optimally combine information from all of them is a research problem.

 Classification of astronomical objects is important and difficult.
 A wide variety of information must be assessed to reliably classify an object.
 This includes spatial morphology in multiple colors, photometry in multiple colors, time dependent behavior, and astrometric motion.
-Further, the best classifications will make use of surveys in other wavelength regimes and spectral information where available, not solely information from the LSST.
+Further, the best classifications will make use of surveys in other wavelength regimes and spectral information where available, not solely information from Rubin Observatory.

 Experience from many surveys has shown that no single algorithm can do a good job on all objects.
 Rather, good algorithms tend to be specialist, limited to particular objects classes, e.g. eclipsing binaries or supernovae.
 A successful system must allow the development and incorporation of a wide variety of algorithms in a flexible manner.
 Research will include the application of human computation techniques to this challenge.

-Several key algorithms employed in the LSST application pipelines are complex, containing many data-dependent decisions and a large number of tuning parameters that affect their behavior.
+Several key algorithms employed in the Rubin Observatory application pipelines are complex, containing many data-dependent decisions and a large number of tuning parameters that affect their behavior.
 As observing conditions change, an algorithm may begin to fail for a particular choice of tuning parameters.
-LSST’s extremely large data volume makes human intervention in such cases impractical, but it is essential that the pipelines continue to function successfully.
-LSST will incorporate adaptive tuning to address these dynamics.
+Rubin Observatory's extremely large data volume makes human intervention in such cases impractical, but it is essential that the pipelines continue to function successfully.
+Rubin Observatory will incorporate adaptive tuning to address these dynamics.

-The LSST database schema must efficiently support queries of data that have many relationships between multiple locations on the sky, observational periods, and filters used.
+The Rubin Observatory database schema must efficiently support queries of data that have many relationships between multiple locations on the sky, observational periods, and filters used.
 A high-performance implementation of this schema has many complexities that are addressed in the peta-scale database architecture and analysis challenge.
 The ultimate test of how well these challenges have been carried out is to perform science with the database.
-To do this usefully, we are simulating LSST data, using data from current surveys, and engaging the LSST Science Collaborations and scientific community.
+To do this usefully, we are simulating Rubin Observatory data, using data from current surveys, and engaging the Rubin Observatory/LSST Science Collaborations and scientific community.